 Le Mans, France -- Race teams, courseworkers, members of the media and fans here awoke to grey skies and rain.
 The question everyone's mind is how long will this depression last and will if ultimately affect the final results of the 75th running of the 24 Hours of Le Mans.

-The weather forecast is for the "Seattle" weather to reamin with the track until 8 pm this evening and then it will change -- but whether it will change for the better or the worse is yet to be determined.
+the track until 8 pm this evening and then it will change -- but whether it will change for the better or the worse is yet to be determined.

 As of 9 am a patch of blue sky opened over the track and 15 minutes later there was sunshine -- but no sooner had the sun come out then the clouds returned the track to overcast.
 Weather will most likely deal the race a wild card and teams with the best weather guesser may have an advantage when it comes to dealing with the all important tire changes.